MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-uap4-extension.md

 | [DevicePortalProvider](element-uap4-devicePortalProvider.md) | Defines a Device Portal provider for deployment. |

 ## Remarks
-**windows.printWorkflowBackgroundTask** is an empty extension declaration that provides support for print scenarios.
+**windows.printWorkflowBackgroundTask** and **windows.printWorkflowForegroundTask** are empty extension declarations that provide support for print scenarios.
 The background task entry point will initially be called by the print system to start handling print data, and the foreground task will be activated when requesting more information from the user.
+The background entry point must be a class implementing [IBackgroundTask](/uwp/api/Windows.ApplicationModel.Background.IBackgroundTask).

 ## Requirements